Foot pain

 • Be safe with medicines.
 Read and follow all instructions on the label.

-• If you are not taking a prescription pain medicine, ask your doctor if you can take an over-the-counter medicine.
+• If your child is not taking a prescription pain medicine, ask your doctor if your child can take an over-the-counter medicine.

-• If the doctor gave you a prescription medicine for pain, take it as prescribed.
+• If the doctor gave your child a prescription medicine for pain, give it as prescribed.

-• Store your prescription pain medicines where no one else can get to them.
+• Store your child's prescription pain medicines where no one else can get to them.
 When you are done using them, dispose of them quickly and safely.
 Your local pharmacy or hospital may have a drop-off site.

-• Wear roomy footwear.
+• Have your child wear roomy footwear.

-Foot pain in children: When to call
+Foot pain: When to call

-Call 911 anytime you think your child may need emergency care.
+Call 911 anytime you think you may need emergency care.
 For example, call if:

 Call your doctor now or seek immediate medical care if:

-• Your child has signs of infection, such as:
+• You have signs of infection, such as:

 • Increased pain, swelling, warmth, or redness.